Curb your salt cravings with these sodium solutions!

 Welcome to the human race!
 We are hardwired to crave salt, yet those savory desires can lead to big problems.

-You need salt for countless processes happening all the time in your personal biochemistry kit – also known as your body.
-But, as with many things, when our sodium levels increase, our bodies become unbalanced.
+You need salt for countless processes happening all the time in your personal biochemistry kit—also known as your body.
+As with many things, when our sodium levels increase, our bodies become unbalanced.

 Ever tried following a recipe and accidentally dumped in too much salt?
-Our blood and tissues, too, have to work to balance an overly salty diet, but we can’t just toss out the soup and start over.
+Our blood and tissues have to work hard to balance an overly salty diet, but we can’t just toss out the soup and start over.

 The Possible Causes of Salt Cravings

 While our body naturally needs salt to function, intense salt cravings may indicate a more complex problem.
-There are several possible reasons for the body to crave sodium intensely:
+There are several possible reasons why the body craves sodium intensely:

 - You’re dehydrated.
 When your body’s fluid content starts to drop, your body encourages you to eat or drink more by making you crave a salty snack.